 There’s a lot of misleading advertising from lenders trying to bait people with low-interest rates.
 A mortgage broker can help you figure out what’s what and, in many cases, will be more successful in finding and negotiating the best rate for you.

-While the rate is very important, it’s not the only factor to consider in the overall cost of a mortgage.
+While the interest rate is very important, it’s not the only factor you’ll need to consider in the overall cost of a mortgage.
 For example, different lenders have different rules about how much you can prepay and when, or what happens if you need to skip a payment.

 Even more significant are mortgage breakage fees.
 Life happens, and a great number of people end up breaking their mortgage before the maturity date.
 If you have a variable rate mortgage, the breakage penalty might be a few thousand dollars.
 If you have certain varieties of fixed rate mortgage, the penalty could be in the tens of thousands of dollars.
 A good mortgage broker will make sure you understand all of these details before you sign.

-Nothing’s worse than needing a mortgage and having trouble qualifying.
-The major Canadian banks tend to have the least lenient lending policies and can be especially befuddled by people with non-standard situations, such as those who are self-employed or those who are financing an investment property.
+When you’ve started the home-buying process, nothing’s worse than needing a mortgage but running into trouble qualifying for one.
+The major Canadian banks typically have the least lenient lending policies and can be especially befuddled by people with non-standard situations, such as those who are self-employed or those who are financing an investment property.

-This is another area where a broker can help.
-With access to the big banks as well as the smaller and more specialized lenders, your broker has a lot more options to get you the financing you need.
+This is another area where mortgage brokers can help.
+With access to smaller, more specialized lenders on top of the big banks, your broker has a lot more options to get you the financing you need.
 Sometimes people find they can start with a short-term mortgage from a specialized lender then switch to a mainstream bank once they are more established.
-A mortgage broker can make this type of scenario possible.
+Mortgage brokers can make this type of scenario possible.

-A home may be the largest purchase of your life, and a mortgage is a huge financial commitment.
-It’s generally a mistake to accept the first offer that comes along or the standard house-brand mortgage from the bank you’re used to dealing with.
-There is zero risk in exploring a wider range of options, and you need a mortgage broker to do that.
+Purchasing a home (whether it’s your first or not) is likely to be the largest financial decision of your life, and a mortgage is a huge financial commitment.
+That’s why it’s generally a mistake to “jump the gun” and accept the very first offer that comes your way.
+There is zero risk in exploring a wider range of options outside of your local bank, and that often involves the aid of a mortgage broker.

-Be aware that mortgage brokers work on commission which is generally close to 1% of the value of your mortgage.
+Keep in mind that mortgage brokers work on commission which is generally close to 1% of the value of your mortgage.
 So, for example, a $400,000 mortgage comes with a $4,000 commission cheque for the broker.
 This creates an incentive for them to get you the biggest mortgage they can.
-It’s up to you to make sure you don’t overstretch yourself as a result.